nogibjj/Project4_Kashaf/README.md

 ## Project4_Kashaf

-In this project, I created a Microservice that returns a JSON payload and performs a Data Engineering related task using python wikipedia and textblob libraries, while building a cli tool.
-Later, I also build Continuous Delivery of Flask/FastAPI Data Engineering API on AWS.
+In this project, I created a Microservice that returns a JSON payload and uses python wikipedia and textblob libraries to perform data engineering task, while employing a cli tool using cli-fire.
+Later, I also containerised it using Docker and built Continuous Delivery of FastAPI on AWS.

 ### Project Objectives: